raisingthefloor/morphic-windows/Morphic.Bar/BarData.md

   // What happens when all buttons do not fit.
   //  "resize": shrinks some items until it fits
   //  "wrap": Adds another column
+  //  "secondary": Move over-flow items to the secondary bar.
   //  "hide": Do nothing.
   overflow: "resize",